 Why you need to do the Grad Cert Screenwriting Fundamentals

 If you want to improve your screenwriting, text books and McKee lectures will only take you so far.
 You need to be constantly writing and getting feedback on that writing from internationally experienced tutors.
-The best place for intermediate level screenwriting students to be in 2012 is the now even more fabulous AFTRS Graduate Certificate of Story Development and Screenwriting Fundamentals (formerly the Grad Cert Screenwriting).
+The best place for intermediate level screenwriting students to be in 2012 is the now even more fabulous AFTRS Graduate Certificate Screenwriting Fundamentals (formerly the Grad Cert Screenwriting).
 Of course, my opinion is not entirely disinterested.
 I lead this program.